 For all you bee-lovers out there!
 Do your bit to help the bees with our personalised bee happy recycled seed packet wedding favour containing wildflower seeds that bees adore!
 All the seeds are native wildflower species from British-grown seeds, so are perfect for our British bees.
 The flowers will come year after year and can even be grown in pots – great for your guests without gardens!
 The wildflower seeds comprise the following British species – Lesser Knapweed, Birdsfoot Trefoil, Field Scabious and Selfheal.

 The seed packet wedding favour is made from recycled manilla paper and measures 9 x 12 cm.
 Please advise your wedding personalisation details in the box above.
-The seeds are inside a sealed plastic wallet and the sowing instructions are printed on the back.
+The seeds are inside a paper sachet and the sowing instructions are printed on the back.
 You will get around a gram of seeds.